SEARCH UNIVERSITY LIBRARIES WEBSITE

-Kent State University Libraries, in partnership with Information Services and Research & Sponsored Programs, works with researchers to meet their data management needs.
+Kent State University Libraries, in partnership with Information Technology and Research & Sponsored Programs, works with researchers to meet their data management needs.

 The library can help with:

 For more information, please email researchdata [at] kent.edu.

 Some grants require researchers to submit a data management plan to the funding agency as part of their application.
 A data management plan is a document that outlines how you will collect, store, and distribute your research data -- both during the project and after the project has concluded.

 Data management is a specialty within librarianship, and your subject librarian can review your data management plan and give feedback on what to include.
 Contact any of the following librarians for help:

 Not sure where to start?
 The DMP Tool is a free online tool that will walk you through the process of creating a data management plan, using templates that are compatible with the grant requirements for many governmental funding agencies.

 There are many databases you can use to locate and obtain secondary data.